Cyprus Mediterranean forests

 The Cyprus Mediterranean forests is a terrestrial ecoregion that encompasses the island of Cyprus.

 The island has a Mediterranean climate, and is in the Mediterranean forests, woodlands, and scrub biome found in the lands in and around the Mediterranean Sea.

 Geography

 Cyprus lies in the eastern Mediterranean Sea.
 It is the third-largest island in the Mediterranean, with an area of 9,251 km².

 The Troodos Mountains lie in the southwest of the island, and Mount Olympus (aka Chionistra), Cyprus' highest peak, reaches an elevation of 1,952 m.
 The lower Kyrenia Mountains (aka Pentadaktylos Mountains) run east and west along the island's northeast coast.
 The Mesaoria lowlands lie in central part of the island between the two ranges.

+The Cyprus Forest's cover in total 1,757 km², covering in total 19% of the islands area.

+The main forest of Cyprus by forested area are: